GandhiCloudLab/envizi-dataflow-s3-udc/readme.md

 The envizi should have processed your file now.

-6. Goto file delivery status screen by Clicking on `File Delivery Status`
+7. Goto file delivery status screen by Clicking on `File Delivery Status`

 You can see the status of your file.

 <img src="images/img-20.png">

+#Envizi
+#ESG
+#Sustainability
+#sustainability-highlights-home